mmmangooo/Milestone-Project2/TESTING.md

     * The landing page displays an image showing an adult and several children walking in nature, and the heading on this page tells that ypu can find places to hike with your children with the help from this site

+2. As a user, I want to be able to easily navigate to different pages on the site and back again

+    * A navigation bar is present on all pages except from the landing page and it contains links to all pages
+    * A logo is present in navigation bar, in the top left hand side of the screen, on all pages except for landing page, and this logo when clicked takes the user back to landing pag
+    * The footer contains link to all pages except from landing page, which ensures that the user can navigate to different pages from the bottom of pages as well

 2. As a hiker with children, I want to easily find suitable hiking trails in the area of Södertörn
     * The map page provides a map showing the area of Södertörn with pins marking different locations from where the user can access hiking trails in this area
     * When the user clicks a pin on the map an info window appears and shows an overview of what services are accessible on that location, providing the user with information aiding